All You Need to Know Before Visiting Schonbrunn Palace

 Please see the tickets page of the official Schönbrunn Palace website for the exact times of the tours.

-Of course, you can also find information about it online, but there’s nothing quite like learning about it firsthand at the palace, where you can experience it in a more authentic and personal way.
+Of course, you can also find information about it online, but there’s nothing quite like learning about it firsthand at the palace.

 Vienna is a dream come true for classical music fans.
 You can find concerts everywhere you go, from cozy cafes to majestic halls.
 Hear the tunes of the great masters, who left their mark on this city.